Get Stuff We Love

 2. Center the coin on the seam of the hemline.
 The thickness of the seam helps camouflage the coin.

 3. Adhere the coin with fashion tape, following the line of the seam.
 If you're in a bind, Scotch tape works, too.

 4. Add three or four more coins to balance the hemline of a dress or skirt.
 Two should be enough for each cuff of wide-leg pants.

 And don't forget to remove the coins before washing!

 For a more permanent solution, a tailor can professionally sew lead weights into the hem.
-But this easy, temporary fix might come in handy on a particularly windy spring day.
+But this easy, temporary fix might come in handy on a particularly windy day.

 There's no "skirting" the issue — this is a trick you should keep in your back pocket!

 This story was originally published on April 20, 2017.